semantic-rs/semantic-rs/README.md

 Would create annotated git tag
 ```

 By default it runs in dry-run mode.
 This means it doens't perform changes automatically.
-You seed which changes would be performed and also the resulting changelog.
+You see which changes would be performed and also the resulting changelog.

 To perform the changes, pass `-w` as an argument: